 UpdraftPlus simplifies backups (and restoration) of your website.
 It can backup your website’s data into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, and much more.
 UpdraftPlus will also restore your website with a single click if you lost any data.
 You can schedule when you want to backup your files too.
 The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, and more!

-My favorite social plugin that allows my readers to share blog posts to the most popular social media platforms.
+One of my favorite social plugins that allows my readers to share blog posts to the most popular social media platforms.
 Change the settings to customize how the share icons look and function.
 You can see Social Warfare in action right now on this post at the bottom of the web page.

 Another WordPress plugin that speeds up your website.
 WP Smush reduces image file sizes by compressing, resizing and optimizing all of the images on your website.
 This helps to improve website performance and boost your SEO.